genxnetwork/grape/readme.md

 2	input/2.txt
 ```
 3. Folder with inputs in 23andme format.
 One sample per file.
-4. Folder with all references
+4. Folder with all references with path /media/ref

 ### How to run full pipeline